Livin' Like Hustlers

 Livin' Like Hustlers is the debut album by American hip hop group Above the Law.
 It was released on February 20, 1990, via Ruthless Records; an advanced promo cassette version was released two months earlier.
-The ten track record was produced entirely by Dr. Dre and Above the Law and featured a guest performance from N.W.A on the track titled "The Last Song".
-In addition, Eazy-E served as executive producer of the album.
+The album was produced by Dr. Dre and Above the Law and featured a guest performance from N.W.A on "The Last Song".
+Eazy-E served as executive producer.
 It peaked at number 14 on the Top R&B/Hip-Hop Albums and number 75 on the U.S. Billboard 200.

 The album included two hit singles "Murder Rap" and "Untouchable", which both charted at number one on the Hot Rap Songs.
 The album's lead single, "Murder Rap", also peaked at number 41 on the Hot Dance Music/Maxi-Singles Sales.
 In 1998, the album was selected as one of The Sources 100 Best Rap Albums Ever.

+Critical reception

+The Los Angeles Times opined that "Cold 187um and KMG are defeated by their unimaginative writing and sloppy rapping."